johnsonjh/pcdos-crc/README.md

   --help, -h       Shows this help and usage text
 ```

-* If multiple `--bits`, `--pad`, or `--limit` options are provided, only the last
+* If multiple `--bits`, `--pad`, or `--limit` options are provided, only the
-  value is effective.
+  last value is effective.

-* If the specified `--bits` value is larger than the host's native character
+* If the specified `--bits` value is larger than the native character size a
-  size, a warning is displayed at startup to indicate that each character
+  warning is displayed at startup to indicate that each character read from
-  read from the file will be zero-filled to the requested size.
+  the file will be zero-filled to the requested size.

 ### Automatic bit-width detection

 When using `--bits=auto`, the program performs two passes on each file:

-1.  **First pass**: Scans the file to determine the number of significant
+1. The first pass will scan the file to determine the number of significant
     bits actually used in the storage characters.

-2.  **Second pass**: Calculates the CRC using the detected bit-width.
+2. The second pass actually calculates the CRC (using the detected bit-width).

-If a file contains only 7-bit ASCII data, `--bits=auto` will automatically
+If a file contains **only** 7-bit ASCII data, `--bits=auto` will automatically
 process it using 7 bits per character, ensuring a consistent CRC regardless
-of whether the file is stored on an 8-bit or 9-bit system.
+of whether the file is stored on system with a wider native character size,
+like a mainframe running Multics (which stores text in 9-bit "bytes").

-If the detected bit-width differs from the host's native character size,
+If the detected bit-width differs from the host's native character size, the
-verbose output is automatically enabled for that file.
+verbose output option is automatically enabled for that file.

-If all bits in a file are zero (including empty files), the program defaults
+If all bits in a file are zero (including empty files), the program will
-to the host's native character width and appends `(empty)` to the verbose
+default to using the native character width of the host system and adds an
-output.
+`empty` note to the verbose output.

+This option is usually most useful when combined with the `--pad=auto` option.

 ### Automatic padding

 When using `--pad=auto`, the program automatically applies zero-padding to the
 bitstream in the following scenarios:

-1.  **Dangling bits**: If the file ends mid-character (e.g., a file with 11
+1.  **Dangling bits**: If the file ends mid-character (*e.g.*, a file with 11
     bits when reading 8 bits per character), the final partial character is
     zero-padded.

 2.  **Truncated limits**: If an input `--limit` is reached mid-character,
     the program pads the remaining bits of that character.

 3.  **Synthesis**: If the specified `--limit` exceeds the file size, the
     program zero-fills the stream to the limit.

-If automatic padding is applied, the program automatically enables verbose
+If automatic padding is applied the program automatically enables the verbose
-output for that file and appends `( - padded)` to the processing details.
+output option for that file and adds a `padded` note to the details.

 ### Verbose output

-When using the `--verbose` or `-v` flag, the program appends detailed
+When using the `--verbose` (or `-v`) option, the program appends detailed
-processing information to the output after a `#` character:
+processing information to the output (after a `#` character):

 ```
 DATA.DAT        CRC=0D03ABFA    # 174344 bits (21793 8-bit characters)
 ```

-This information shows:
-1. The total number of bits processed.
-2. The total number of storage characters read from the file.
-3. The number of bits extracted from each storage character.

 ### Cross-Platform Consistency and Bitstreams

-This program calculates CRCs based on a continuous bitstream.
+This program calculates a CRC based on a continuous bitstream.
 To ensure the
 same CRC value is obtained for the same data across different platforms, you
 must understand how the bitstream is constructed from the host's storage
 characters.

 The `--bits=N` option specifies how many bits to extract from each "storage
-character" (the native byte or word size of the C compiler on that system).
+character" (which is the native size of the "byte" or character type of the
+C compiler on that system).

 #### Bit-for-bit transfers